acoli-repo/AURIS/guidelines/archive/discourse.2023-11-15-1803.md

 - (114) Mr. Edelman said the decision ”has nothing to do with Marty Ackerman.” **[implicit=on the contrary]** Mr. Ackerman contended that it was a direct response to his efforts to gain control of Datapoint.
 (PDTB3, wsj 0333)

-- (2) The Manhattan U.S. attorney’s office stressed criminal cases from 1980 to 1987, averaging 43 for every 100,000 adults. **But** the New Jersey U.S. attorney averaged 16.
-(Prasad et al. 2017, p.8)

 This also includes cases in which the connective indicates that the values assigned to some shared property are the extremes of a gradable scale, e.g., _tall-short_, _accept-reject_, etc. ("opposition", Prasad et al. 2007, p.33)

 - (117) Most bond prices fell on concerns about this week’s new supply and disappointment that stock prices didn’t stage a sharp decline.
 Junk bond prices moved higher, **however**.
 (PDTB2, 1464)